albar965/littlenavmap-manual/src/en/LOGBOOK.rst

 Show flight plan preview
 """""""""""""""""""""""""""""""""

-Shows a simplified preview of the flight plan in use.
+Shows a simplified preview of the flight plan used.

 This is only shown when a single logbook entry is selected.